jci-metasys/historian/README.md

 To run the Extractor app, follow these instructions:

-1. From the `Extraction` folder, run the command below.
+1. From the [HistoricalDataFetcher.Console](/HistoricalDataFetcher.Console) folder, run the command below.
 Jobs and tasks are created and completed.
 2. Monitor the jobs and tasks to ensure they complete successfully.
 The following numbers represent the status:

    - 0: Job Added